Student Health Fee

 Why does Cornell have a student health fee?

-The student health fee, combined with other funding sources, enables Cornell Health to offer all students the same access to affordable on-campus care, no matter what health insurance they have (see How does Cornell Health's subsidy work? below).
-It also helps support campus-wide health initiatives that benefit the whole Cornell community.
+The student health fee, combined with other funding sources, helps enable Cornell Health to offer all students the same access to affordable on-campus care, no matter what health insurance they have (see How does Cornell Health's subsidy work? below).
+It also helps support no-cost mental health services for students, as well as campus-wide health initiatives and programming in the areas of mental health promotion, alcohol and other drug education, hazing prevention, and sexual violence prevention.
+(The expenses and programs funded by the student health fee may change from time to time, as determined by Student and Campus Life leadership.)

 Health fees are standard administrative fees at universities nation-wide.
 Among Cornell's Ivy Plus peers, those with exposed (listed separately) health fees typically range from $500 to $1,000 a year.